Lifeguard: Ongoing Trainings

-Many aquatic facilities will have their lifeguards undergo additional training for the duration of their certification.
+Many aquatic facilities will have their lifeguards undergo additional Lifeguard Training Classes for the duration of their certification.
 The nature and frequency of these additional training depends on the aquatic facility and the certification company the aquatic facility follows.
 For example, a beach facility may practice beachfront saves and search-and-rescue scenarios, where an indoor pool facility whose lifeguards are responsible for the whole building may practice scenarios that simulate emergencies in different parts of the building.
 These in-service trainings are meant to serve as practice in order to maintain and develop skills taught during the certification process.
 Examples of these trainings include First Aid/CPR/AED skill review and Aquatic Emergency Action Plan Drills.

 Additionally, some certification companies outside of the facility may audit or examine lifeguards during their rotations.
 These visits are meant to serve as both a test of preparedness and also as a learning experience and a chance to improve on weaker skills.
 Visits are generally unannounced and may include videoing of on-duty lifeguards, skills evaluations involving a scenario meant to model real life, and vigilance awareness testing.

 Lifeguards also must be recertified regularly, as lifeguard certifications expire after some time.

 Water entries

-There are four main types of water entries slide-in entry:
+There are four main types of water entries: